leezu/MeasurementValueLogging/docs/developer.rst

 Devices module
 ^^^^^^^^^^^^^^^
-The devices module contains code representing physical devices as well as the code necessary to manage them.
-In addition there is a module which helps converting between si-prefixes, their factors etc. The devices module is divided into
+The devices module contains the logic to gather measurement values from various devices and manage them.
+In addition there is a module which helps converting between SI stuff.
+The devices module is divided into

 devices.devices
 """""""""""""""""
-The devices.devices module contains classes, representing phyiscal devices and measurement values.
-Device objects have varoius methods, for example to return a measurement value (a Value object).
+The devices.devices module contains classes, representing phyiscal devices as well as their measurement values.
+The Device objects have varoius methods, for example to return a measurement value (a Value object).

 .. automethod:: devices.devices.Device.getRawValue